hannesfrank/awesome-remnote/README.md

 <!-- TODO: Add references from my RemNote -->

+- [Reference](docs/reference.md) in this repo - Hidden features (undocumented links like an experimental trash to restore deleted rems) and the list of Power-Up rems.
 - [RemNote Tour with Founder Martin Schneider](https://www.youtube.com/watch?v=vlm3_57JuMI) - Interview with Martin Schneider by Robert Haisfield about the role of memory in knowledge management aka spaced repetition.

 ### Learning